What is FDRI and why does it matter?

 Find out more about the catchments here. [observatory pages to be updated]

-who had a say in FDRI's design?
+who has a say in FDRI's design?

 The FDRI team ran a scoping study, commissioned and funded by UKRI to determine requirements and rationale for the research infrastructure.

-• We used structured workshops, surveys and to understand user needs
+• We used structured workshops and surveys to understand user needs

 • You can read the full report here